Taylor County Warrant Search

 The Taylor County Sheriff’s Office maintains a database of all arrests made in the county and a database of all active warrants.
 The Sheriff’s Office also provides information on individuals arrested and processed at the Taylor County Jail.

-The Taylor County Property Appraiser’s Office maintains a database of all property in the county, including ownership information, property values, and property tax information.
+The Taylor County Property Appraiser’s Office maintains a county property database, including ownership information, property values, and property tax information.
 The public can access this information for a fee, and it is used for various purposes, including property tax assessments and real estate transactions.